School History & Tradition

 In the summer of 1965, the school was moved from its location on Amite Street to Boling Street.
 A central Junior High School was created in 1989 at a site on Holly Drive, near St. Richard Church and grammar school.
 This newly constructed facility housed the 7th and 8th grades.

 From 1996-1998, the two campuses were temporarily located at the Holly Street location during the construction of a new campus.
-In the fall of 1998, the middle and high school moved to 65 acres of off Mississippi 463, about a mile west of Interstate 55 in Madison, Mississippi.
+In the fall of 1998, the middle and high school moved to 65 acres off Mississippi 463, about a mile west of Interstate 55 in Madison, Mississippi.

 The Saint Joseph Catholic School campus, under the guidance and oversight of the Catholic Diocese of Jackson, consists of eight buildings: one for administration, three for classrooms, a self-contained cafeteria, a gymnasium, a performing arts complex and a field house.

 The school campus has separate football and baseball stadiums.
 The school administration building is home to a library and a new campus chapel.
-The was blessed during the spring 2016 semester,
+The chapel was blessed during the spring 2016 semester,